froboy/yusaopeny_docs/content/en/docs/Wiki/OpenY-security---Drupal-SA-CORE-2018-004.md

 Drupal core upgrade or OpenY upgrade is not always possible, but security issue should be fixed asap.
 So consider to apply patch and plan OpenY upgrade later.

-### How to apply patch
+### How to apply the patch

-### Patching OpenY releases 8.0.1 - 8.1.0 (Drupal core 8.2.x)
+### Patching OpenY releases 8.0.1 - 8.1.10 (Drupal cores 8.2.x, 8.3.x, 8.4.x)

-For patching your very old OpenY release it is highly recommended to upgrade OpenY to latest version or at least to one of the 8.1.1-8.1.6 (Drupal core 8.3.x) with Drupal core upgrade to 8.3.9 https://www.drupal.org/project/drupal/releases/8.3.9 .
-In case if it is not possible right now, follow steps below:
+For patching your OpenY release, follow steps below:
 * Login to your production server environment via SSH and find ```docroot``` folder of your site codebase.
 If you installed OpenY by following a tutorial https://www.youtube.com/watch?v=V3K4-RLjxQo - you should:
 ```sh
 ssh -l root YOUR_SERVER_DOMAIN_NAME